wpswings/mwb-bookings-for-woocommerce/README.txt

 If a merchant decides to go ahead with the Dual Calendar, he will be in a position to mention the dates of booking which are unavailable and the days which are unavailable on a weekly basis (weekly off).
 The users can choose “to” and “from” dates for WP booking.

 But if a merchant decides to go ahead with the Single Calendar, he will be in a position to mention the dates of booking which are available.
 The customer can choose multiple dates.
+Users also get a chance to implement AM/PM timings to their current booking products in both calendars.
 Users also get a chance to implement AM/PM timings to their current booking products.

 **NOTE:** If you have more unavailable dates, then you can go for the dual calendar, but if you have more available, you can go for the single calendar.